zeromake/zeromake.github.io/content/post/machine-learning-week-1.md

 <details>
 <summary>原文</summary>

 If we try to think of it in visual terms, our training data set is scattered on the x-y plane.
-We are trying to make a straight line (defined by <span class="katex">$1$</span>) which passes through these scattered data points.
+We are trying to make a straight line (defined by $h_θ(x)$) which passes through these scattered data points.

 Our objective is to get the best possible line.
 The best possible line will be such so that the average squared vertical distances of the scattered points from the line will be the least.
 Ideally, the line should pass through all the points of our training data set.
-In such a case, the value of <span class="katex">$1$</span> will be 0.
+In such a case, the value of $J(θ_0,θ_1)$ will be 0.
 The following example shows the ideal situation where we have a cost function of 0.

 ![θ_1=1](/public/img/machine-learn/2016-10-26-00.57.56.png)

-When <span class="katex">$1$</span>, we get a slope of 1 which goes through every single data point in our model.
-Conversely, when <span class="katex">$1$</span>, we see the vertical distance from our fit to the data points increase.
+When $θ_1=1$, we get a slope of 1 which goes through every single data point in our model.
+Conversely, when $θ_1=0.5$, we see the vertical distance from our fit to the data points increase.

 ![θ_1=0.5](/public/img/machine-learn/2016-10-26-01.03.07.png)